Coyotes vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Coyotes Betting Insights

-- The Coyotes have been an underdog in 20 games this season, and won seven (35.0%).
+- This season the Coyotes have won seven of the 21 games, or 33.3%, in which they've been an underdog.

-- Arizona has entered five games this season as an underdog by +180 or more and is 2-3 in those contests.
+- Arizona has a record of 3-7, a 30.0% win rate, when it's been set as an underdog of +135 or more by bookmakers this season.

-- The Coyotes have a 35.7% chance to win this game based on the implied probability of the moneyline.
+- The implied probability of a win by the Coyotes, based on the moneyline, is 42.6%.

-- Arizona's games this season have had more than 6.5 goals 17 of 32 times.
+- Arizona has combined with its opponent to score over 6.5 goals in 17 of 33 games this season.

 Coyotes vs Avalanche Additional Info